French language: Canada

-The "arrêt" signs (French for "stop") are used in the Canadian province of Québec, while the Englishstop, which is also a valid French word, is used in France and other French-speaking countries and regions.
+The "arrêt" signs (French for "stop") are used in the Canadian province of Québec, while the English stop, which is also a valid French word, is used in France and other French-speaking countries and regions.

 French is the second most commonly spoken language in Canada and one of two federal official languages alongside English.
 As of the 2021 Canadian census, it was the native language of 7.7 million people (21% of the population) and the second language of 2.9 million (8% of the population).
 Although French is spoken throughout Canada, it is mostly present in Quebec, with significant Francophone populations also being found in New Brunswick, especially the region of Acadia, and parts of Northern and Eastern Ontario.

 French is the sole official language in the province of Quebec, where some 80% of the population speak it as a native language and 95% are capable of conducting a conversation in it.
 Quebec is also home to the city of Montreal, which is the world's fourth-largest French-speaking city, by number of first language speakers.
 New Brunswick and Manitoba are the only officially bilingual provinces, though full bilingualism is enacted only in New Brunswick, where about one third of the population is Francophone.
 French is also an official language of all of the territories (Northwest Territories, Nunavut, and Yukon).
 Out of the three, Yukon has the most French speakers, making up just under 4% of the population.
 Furthermore, while French is not an official language in Ontario, the French Language Services Act ensures that provincial services are available in the language.
 The Act applies to areas of the province where there are significant Francophone communities, namely Eastern Ontario and Northern Ontario.
 Elsewhere, sizable French-speaking minorities are found in southern Manitoba, Nova Scotia, Prince Edward Island and the Port au Port Peninsula in Newfoundland and Labrador, where the unique Newfoundland French dialect was historically spoken.
 Smaller pockets of French speakers exist in all other provinces.
 The Ontarian city of Ottawa, the Canadian capital, is also effectively bilingual, as it has a large population of federal government workers, who are required to offer services in both French and English, and is just across the river from the Quebecois city of Gatineau.